spearbit-audits/audit-template/README.md

 - These issues should then be polished and properly typeset.
 This task is mainly aimed at non-lead security researchers and apprentices in the project.
 Please follow the [style guidelines](https://hackmd.io/@spearbit/S1T63tOqt).

-  - Use the [report-generator](https://github.com/spearbit-audits/report-generator-template_v.2) to collect issues into a markdown file to be later compiled into a .pdf via LaTex.
-This allows the GitHub issues to be a single source of truth.